scionproto/scion/doc/manuals/common.rst

          In the configuration for the corresponding interface in the neighbor AS, these addresses are exactly swapped (unless one or both routers are behind NAT).

+         .. option:: protocol = <string>, default = "udpip"

+            The underlay protocol to be used.
+The selected underlay protocol must be supported by a specific border router underlay component that declares to implement it.

+            The addresses provided via the ``remote`` and ``local`` options must be valid string representations of addresses for the specified protocol.

+            As of theis writting the only available underlay protocol is "udpip", which is the default.
+As a result addresses are always <ip>:<port> pairs.

          .. option:: remote = <ip|hostname>:<port>, required

             The IP/UDP address of the corresponding router interface in the neighbor AS.
 If that router